It seems like weight loss gurus are obsessed with saying “everything in moderation.”

 I’ll admit that simply learning to feel secure around food won’t get you first place in a bodybuilding competition.

 However, it WILL get you an “average” non-obese body.
 It takes far less effort to just be non-obese than it does to look like an in-shape celebrity or athlete.
 That’s why I’d advise you to start with baby steps towards your goal, and once you become non-obese, then you can ramp it up to full-scale fitness.

 Why not start by becoming non-obese, rather than going crazy with juice cleanses and 2-hour-workouts in an attempt to drop 10 sizes in 3 months?

 I promise it doesn’t have to be so hard.

 The key is not everything in moderation (if that hasn’t worked for you so far).
 It’s learning to become secure around food.
-Soon, I’ll write a post telling you how to do that.
+In a future post, I’ll tell you exactly how to do that.